 When it comes to caring for allergenic skin, the best approach is cleanse gently with allergen-free products, like BEB Organic Bubbly Wash, that clean while nourishing the skin with vitamins and minerals.
 Protect from exposure to potential inflammation with balms or salves made with gentle and protective ingredients—like our Silky Cream and Diaper Balm.

 Fruit butters and nourishing skin oils like those included in our Diaper Balm and Nourishing Oil naturally create an extra barrier to keep allergy-prone baby skin insulated from common irritants like pollen and dust mites.

 When you’re shopping for soaps, baby shampoos, and lotions, look for natural ingredients that you recognize.

-If the ingredients are too hard to pronounce, you can bet they’re probably made with chemicals and fragrances that challenge your baby’s immune system, rather than support it.
+If the ingredients are too hard to pronounce, you can bet they’re probably made with chemicals and fragrances that will challenge your baby’s immune system, rather than support it.

 Q: If it isn’t a food allergy, what’s causing my baby’s rash?